 As with the sequence flow, I click on the object I want to start from – here the data object.

 This structure makes it clear who does what.
-And it helps when modeling interactions between multiple actors.
+And it helps when modeling interactions between an actor and up to multiple actors.

 Final Thoughts